CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ## Task 1: Create an Azure AI Language resource

-To create a conversational language model, you need a **Azure AI Language service** resource in a supported region.
+In this task, you will create an **Azure AI Language** resource in the Azure portal and configure its settings.
+Once deployed, you will review the deployment details.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, search **Azure AI services (1)**, and then select **Azure AI services (2)** under services.